<em>Anthemis</em>: planting and care

 Anthémis, in a nutshell

-• Anthemis are perennial plants, biennial or annual, with rapid growth.
+• Anthemis are perennial plants, or may be biennial or annual, with rapid growth.

-• In late spring and summer, they produce numerous daisy-like flowers in white, cream, pink, yellow or orange, with a broad central disc often contrasting, which cover finely divided foliage of a more or less silvery green.
+• In late spring and summer, they display numerous daisy-like flowers — white, cream, pink, yellow or orange — with a large, often contrasting central disc, which cover finely divided foliage of a more or less silvery green.

 Difficulty